JSiggelkow/Formula-1-Visualizer/README.md

     ```

     These values are query execution times _without_ performance optimizations.
-5. Execute the contents of [`define_indexes.sql`](https://github.com/JSiggelkow/Formula-1-Visualizer/blob/main/milestone-2/backend/define_indexes.sql) to add back performance optimizations.
+5. Execute the contents of [`define_indexes.sql`](https://github.com/JSiggelkow/Formula-1-Visualizer/blob/main/final/backend/define_indexes.sql) to add back performance optimizations.
+Note that you can skip the `FULLTEXT` index, as it wasn't dropped in the first place.
     - Please make sure to complete this step to restore the production database state.
-6. Execute the contents of [`drop_temp_indexes.sql`](https://github.com/JSiggelkow/Formula-1-Visualizer/blob/main/milestone-2/prod_query_tests/prod_performance_test/drop_temp_indexes.sql).
+6. Execute the contents of [`drop_temp_indexes.sql`](https://github.com/JSiggelkow/Formula-1-Visualizer/blob/main/final/prod_query_tests/prod_performance_test/drop_temp_indexes.sql).
 7. Repeat step 3.
 This time, the recorded values are query execution times _with_ performance optimizations.
 8. Compare the performance side by side for each production query.

 ### R10
-Run [this script](https://github.com/JSiggelkow/Formula-1-Visualizer/blob/main/milestone-2/prod_query_tests/prod_performance_test/test.sh) to automatically evaluate the performance difference.
+Run [this script](https://github.com/JSiggelkow/Formula-1-Visualizer/blob/main/final/prod_query_tests/prod_performance_test/test.sh) to automatically evaluate the performance difference.